No Man's Sky: Gameplay

 No Man's Sky allows players to explore planets with procedurally generated flora and fauna.

 No Man's Sky is an action-adventure survival game played from a first or third person perspective that allows players to engage in four principal activities: exploration, survival, combat, and trading.
 The player takes the role of a specimen of alien humanoid planetary explorer, known in-game as a Traveller or Anomaly, in an uncharted universe.
-The player starts on a randomized planet near a crashed spacecraft towards the edge of the galaxy and is equipped with a survival exosuit with a jetpack and a "multitool" that can be used to scan, mine and collect resources as well as to attack or defend themself from creatures and hostile forces.
-The player can collect, repair, and refuel the craft, allowing them to travel about the planet, between other planets and space stations in the local planetary system, engage in space combat with alien factions, or make hyperspace jumps to other star systems.
-While the game is open-ended, the player may follow the guidance of the entity known as The Atlas to head toward the centre of the galaxy.
+They start on a randomised planet near a crashed spacecraft towards the edge of the galaxy and are equipped with a survival exosuit with a jetpack and a "multitool" that can be used to scan, mine and collect resources as well as to attack or defend from creatures and hostile forces.
+The player can upgrade, change, repair, and refuel the ship, allowing them to travel around the planet, between other planets or in open space inside the local planetary system, as well as engage in space combat with alien factions, or make hyperspace jumps to other star systems.
+While the game is open-ended, the player may follow the guidance of the entity known as The Atlas to head toward the centre of the galaxy, following the main story line.

 The defining feature of No Man's Sky is that nearly all parts of the galaxy, including stars, planets, flora and fauna on these planets, and sentient alien encounters, are created through procedural generation using deterministic algorithms and random number generators from a single seed number.
 This 64-bit value leads to there being over 18 quintillion (Note: Specifically, the number of planets is 2^{64} or 18,446,744,073,709,551,616.)
 (1.8××10^19) planets to explore within the game.
-Very little data is stored on the game's servers, as all elements of the game are created through deterministic calculations when the player is near them, assuring that other players will see the same elements as another player by travelling to the same location in the galaxy.
+As of August 2026, the game's ten year anniversary, Murray said that players had visited less than 1% of the planets in the game.
+Very little data is stored on the game's servers, as all elements are created through deterministic calculations when the player is near them, assuring that other players will see the same elements as another player by travelling to the same location in the galaxy.
 The player may make temporary changes on planets, such as mining resources, but these changes are not tracked once the player leaves that vicinity.
-Until July 2020, the game used different servers for each platform versions; following a July 2020 patch, cross-platform play was enabled for all supported platforms.
+Until July 2020, the game used different servers for each platform; following a July 2020 patch, cross-platform play was enabled for all supported platforms.